proebrock/lighthouse/README.markdown

 *Lighthouse* is a set of tools to **simulate a camera** to take pictures of a scene consisting of 3D objects modeled as triangle meshes.

 I work as a lecturer and teach Computer Vision classes to Bachelor students.
 My students use Python and standard Computer Vision libraries like [OpenCV](https://opencv.org/) to solve Computer Vision problems.
-For example a couple of calibrated time-of-flight (ToF) cameras looking at a single moving feature and calculating multiple bundle adjustments in 2D or 3D.
+For example a couple of calibrated 2D or time-of-flight (ToF) cameras looking at a single moving feature and calculating multiple bundle adjustments in 2D or 3D.
 To provide example data for those exercises I would need expensive hardware triggered ToF-cameras and lenses.
 And setting it all up I would still have no idea about the ground truth, e.g. the real position of the feature.

 With the *Lighthouse* framework I can set up any kind of static or dynamic scene of 3D objects.
 Then I can define a couple of cameras 2D or 3D, define their model parameters and place them in the scene.
 Then I can take pictures with those cameras.
 This data is basics for the solutions to calculate.